Eugleo/Markovify.jl/docs/src/internals.md

 # Internal Documentation

-## Module MarkovChains
+## Module Markovify
-The following are the private symbols from the module `MarkovChains`.
+The following are the private symbols from the module `Markovify`.
 Most of the users shouldn't really need those.

 ```@autodocs
-Modules = [MarkovChains]
+Modules = [Markovify]
 Public = false
 Order   = [:constant, :type, :function]
 ```